sanderslab/magellanmapper/README.md

 - A `clr3` environment with Python 3
 - Scipy, Numpy, Matplotlib stack
 - Mayavi and TraitsUI stack for GUI and 3D visualization; note that Mayavi currently requires a graphical environment to install
-- Scikit-Image for image processing
+- Scikit-image for image processing
 - Pandas for stats I/O
 - SimpleITK or [SimpleElastix](https://github.com/SuperElastix/SimpleElastix), a fork with Elastix integrated (see below)

-On occasion, Python dependencies with required updates that have not been released will be downloaded as shallow Git clones into the parent folder of Clrbrain (ie alongside rather than inside Clrbrain) and pip installed.
+If an unreleased Python dependency update is required, it will be downloaded as shallow Git clones into the parent folder of Clrbrain (ie alongside rather than inside Clrbrain) and pip installed.

 To install/run without a GUI, run a lightweight setup, `./setup_env.sh -l` ("L" arg), which avoids the Mayavi stack.